ourcodingclub/tutorials-in-progress/Tutorial_publishing_guide.md

 7. If the post is a tutorial, add a link to it in `work.html`, <a href="#work_html">see below for more info</a>.

-8. If you have additional tutorial materials like datasets, cheatsheets, example scripts, create a repository in the Coding Club root directory with a sensible name (e.g. `CC-12-Modelling`) and add upload them to that repository.
+8. If you have additional tutorial materials like datasets, cheatsheets, example scripts, create a repository in the Coding Club root directory with a sensible name (e.g. `CC-Modelling`) and add upload them to that repository.
+Note we are not using numbers in our repo names anymore, even if some old repos are still numbered.
 Remember to add a `README.md`, <a href="#readme">see below for more info</a>.

 9. Create a pull-request for your branch to be merged with the master branch.